gustafsson96/you-made-you-fitness/TESTING.md

 ## Bugs

-- I did not manage to create a view for deleting items from the shopping cart in views.py.
-Fixed by adding js code instead.
+* I did not manage to create a view for deleting items from the shopping cart in views.py.
+Fix: adding JavaScript code instead.
+* Did not manage to get Slugify to work.
+Fix: adding JavaScript code to autofill the slug field based on the title and hide the slug field for the user.
+* The community button on the home page did not work for registered users.
+Fix: add if statement for authenticated users in HTML code and link button to the community page for the logged in view.
+* A few buttons were not responsive on smaller screens.
+Fix: add media queries in CSS code.

 ### Unsolved Bugs

-- The mailchimp input field is not responsive.
+* The mailchimp input field is not responsive on smaller screens.
+* Users cannot add their own images to blog posts.
+Temporarily fixed by hiding the option to add an image in the add blog post forms and set a default image for all posts.
+* The sign up allauth template is showing warnings in the HTML validator but I could not locate where to fix it in the allauth templates.
+Does not affect the ability to sign up.
+* The password requirements for the signup template is showing at all times instead of only popping up when a user does not meet the requirements.
+Seems to be related to the validation warnings mentioned above.

 Go back to the README documentation **[here](README.md)**